secretstartups/handbook/content/handbook/security/security-assurance/field-security/knowledge_base.md

 Please check out this [page](https://help.safebase.io/en/articles/6117207-knowledge-base-overview#h_615c8940e2) to learn more about how to navigate the Knowledge Base!

 When you have Knowledge Base viewer access, you will also be able to access the Q&As through **Slack!** Just type **/kb-search *security keywords*** into any Slack channel to view potential answers.
 A link is available to view the entries in SafeBase as well.
-This will be very handy especially during customer meetings when requiring a timely answer to a relevant security question.

 ## Maintenance and Improvements